simvue-io/docs/docs/analysis/metrics.md

 plt.savefig('plot.png')
 ```
 giving the following plot:
-![A single line plot showing multiple different metrics for a single run.
+![A line plot showing multiple different metrics for a single run.
 The metrics rms[RhoV], rms[RhoW] and rms[RhoE] are plotted as blue, orange and green lines respectively, versus the step parameter on the x axis.
 The step can be thought of as the iteration of the simulation at which the measurement of the metrics were taken.](images/metrics-multiple-plot.png)

 ### Multiple runs